BJS-kr/Records/README.md

-# TIL
+# WIL
-What I've learned today
+What I've learned weekly